What does EES mean for me?

 There are plans to introduce the European Travel Information and Authorisation System (ETIAS).
 The date this will be launched has not been confirmed, but it's expected to be in 2026.

-The ETIAS will be a bit like an ESTA that you’d apply for when travelling to the USA.
-It’s not a visa, but if you’re visiting an EU or Schengen Zone country for a short stay*, you’ll need to register your details before you travel via a quick and easy online form – it’ll cost €20 and will be valid for three years.
+This will be a bit like an ESTA that you’d apply for when travelling to the USA.
+It’s not a visa, but if you’re visiting an EU or Schengen zone country for a short stay*, you’ll need to register your details before you travel via a quick and easy online form – it’ll cost €20 and will be valid for three years.

 You can find out more by checking the EU ETIAS website.